fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 SMS messages in Teams are supported with one-on-one Chat conversations.
 MMS, attachments, emojis, stickers, and GIFs are not currently supported.

-For end user documentation, see [Send and receive SMS in Microosft Teams](https://support.microsoft.com/office/send-and-receive-sms-in-microsoft-teams-a7d163cb-3562-4f4a-b1c1-81c722c1a0f1).
+For end user documentation, see [Send and receive SMS in Microsoft Teams](https://support.microsoft.com/office/send-and-receive-sms-in-microsoft-teams-a7d163cb-3562-4f4a-b1c1-81c722c1a0f1).

 ## Related articles